Franco Zeffirelli: Criticism

-He roused controversy again when he told a newspaper in 2006 that he had not suffered any harm from sexual abuse by a priest as a child.
+He roused controversy again when he told a newspaper in 2006 that he had not suffered any harm when sexually abused by a priest as a child.

 Personal life

 In 1996, Zeffirelli came out as gay, but thereafter preferred to be discreet about his personal life.
 Zeffirelli said that he considered himself "homosexual" rather than gay, as he felt the term "gay" was less elegant.
 Zeffirelli adopted two adult sons, men with whom he had lived and who worked for him for years, managing his affairs.

 Allegations of sexual assault

-Director Bruce Robinson claimed to have been the target of unwanted amorous attention from Zeffirelli during the filming of Romeo and Juliet, in which Robinson played Benvolio.
+Writer and film director Bruce Robinson claimed to have been the target of unwanted amorous attention from Zeffirelli during the filming of Romeo and Juliet, in which Robinson played Benvolio.
 Robinson says that he based the lecherous character of Uncle Monty in the film Withnail and I on Zeffirelli.

 In 2018, the American actor Johnathon Schaech alleged that Zeffirelli sexually assaulted him during the filming of Sparrow (Storia di una capinera, 1993).
 Zeffirelli's son Giuseppe "Pippo", adopted by the filmmaker as an adult, issued a statement at the time denying the allegation.